Francis Jay Underhill

-Francis Jay Underhill was an author, amateur musician, and American bond broker with two firms, Fisk & Robinson and later with J. & W. Seligman & Co., that played a leading role in the financing and construction of the Panama Canal.
+Francis Jay Underhill (1863-1938) was a writer, amateur musician, and American bond broker with two firms, Fisk & Robinson and later with J. & W. Seligman & Co., that played a leading role in the financing and construction of the Panama Canal.
 Owing to his commercial success, Underhill was a collector of art and musical instruments, including many engravings, etchings, and lithographs of noted European and American artists.
 Underhill was an amateur musician and acquired an Antonio Stradivari violin of 1732 called the "Red Diamond."
 Underhill was also 4th President of the Underhill Society of America.

 Biography

 Francis Jay Underhill was born April 30, 1863, in Chelsea, Massachusetts.
 In 1880 he worked as a clerk in the Blackstone National Bank in Boston, Massachusetts, and later in Chelsea.
 In 1881 he moved to Buffalo, New York, and worked for the Standard Oil Company.
 While in Buffalo, Underhill married Eliza Corning Otto.

 After working for Standard Oil for several years, he struck out on his own in business as a manufacturer and wholesale dealer of pine and hardwood lumber between 1885 and 1900, under the name F.J.
 Underhill & Co.
 He continued in this role until around February 2, 1898.
 Facing financial difficulties, he relocated to New York City and became engaged in banking with Fisk & Robinson and later with J. & W. Seligman & Co.
 He was a delegate to the American Convention of Bankers held in New Orleans, Louisiana, in 1902, reflecting his status.

 Francis Jay Underhill and his wife had one child, Helen Underhill, who was born on March 9, 1890, in Buffalo, New York, and died as a toddler on June 18, 1892.

 Following the death of his first wife in 1919, Underhill married his Hendrika Charlotte de Gee (18 Dec 1887-17 Apr 1985) of The Hague ('s-Gravenhage), The Netherlands, on October 17, 1928.
 Hendrika was the daughter of Charles Isaac de Gee and Sara Anthonetta (de Pril) de Gee of The Hague, The Netherlands.
 Underhill and Hendrika married in London at St. Mary Abbots, Kensington on High Street.